JMacPort/Light-Sensor/README.md

 # I2C Light Sensor with LCD and USART Serial Terminal
-Light sensor that when light is detected displays to the LCD screen and maybe lights up LEDs.
-LCD will use a timer interrupt to keep time and will display a status of "Light" or "No Light".
+Light sensor that returns a value via an I2C interface that displays a value "Light" or "Dark" on an LCD via the same I2C bus, depending on the light value reading.
+UART terminal display also debugs and prints the when the sensor is initialized an what the light value is in a decimal value.

 # Hardware
 - STM32-F466RE